 Every six years I also teach the History discipline's required course in Historical Methods, a course which I developed in 2008 and taught again in 2012 and 2016; barring unforeseen schedule changes, I will next be teaching it in 2021.

 I tend to offer an annual (in spring) mod-credit group tutorial in Medieval Latin, open to all students with at least a semester of classical Latin.
 I have also offered tutorials on subjects as diverse as medieval Judeism, medieval art, Latin paleography, the history of Western costume & fashion, Italian Renaissance epic, medieval women's mysticism, propaganda in Fascist Italy, and medieval technology.

 Below are copies of a few of my recent syllabi, as well as an MP3 from the reenactment of the Battle of Hastings done by my Normans class in 2005.
-(A quick search on YouTube will also reveal videos from the Battle of Civitate and the Siege of Antioch ).
+(A quick YouTube search will also reveal videos from the Battle of Civitate and the Siege of Antioch ).
 If you're teaching a similar class to one of these, and would like a full copy of the syllabus with lists of readings and assignments, please send me an email.